-Your Thoughts Matter - Navigating Mental Health (SF 50230) Prepare an exhibit that demonstrates the knowledge and understanding gained through completion of the Your Thoughts Matter Member Project Guide.
-Exhibit the following 1) a poster or display that highlights activities and knowledge gained as you completed any two of activities 1-9 included in the curriculum; AND 2) the item you created in Activity 10 - the flyer, website, video, or other promotional tool that points individuals to the resources you found.
-To exhibit in this project area, 4-H members must have been involved in a 4-H Your Thoughts Matter SPIN Club experience.
+Your Thoughts Matter - Navigating Mental Health (SF 50230) Your Thoughts Matter Guide - Required Prepare an exhibit that demonstrates the knowledge and understanding gained through completion of the Your Thoughts Matter Member Project Guide.
+Exhibit the following 1) a poster or display that highlights activities and knowledge gained as you completed any two of activities 1 - 9 included in the curriculum; AND 2) the item you created in Activity 10 - the flyer, website, video, or other promotional tool that points individuals to the resources you found.
+Bring your project guide for others to see and for you to share as needed during conference judging.

-Health Innovation Class (SF 50229)
+Health Innovation Class (SF 50227)